TiagoOlivoto/metan/cran-comments.md

 In this version I have made the following changes:
 * Omitted *"Provides functions for"* from description file.
 * In the function `corr_plot()` the message *"The factors ... where excluded to perform the analysis.
 Only numeric variables were used."* was deleted.
 Note that the progress bar can be supressed with the argument `progress`.
-* Some new functions were also included in this version.
-Please, see "News" for more details.
+* Some 'utilities' functions were also included in this version.
+Please, see the section "News" for more details.

 # Test environments